bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/client-tls-certificate.rst

 Step 3: Get the Client Certificate Signed
 -----------------------------------------

-The CSR file (created in the last step) should be located in ``pki/reqs/bdb-instance-0.req``.
+The CSR file (created in the previous step) should be located in ``pki/reqs/bdb-instance-0.req``.
 You need to send it to the organization managing the cluster so that they can use their CA